Skip to content

 • INTEGRITY_HASH_MISMATCH / INTEGRITY_SIZE_MISMATCH at the download boundary — the downloader computes sha1 on the fly and rejects bytes that don't match the manifest.

-Predicates are deliberately permissive on field values (e.g. sha1 is checked as a string, not strict 40-char hex) because legacy Mojang manifests sometimes ship placeholder hashes.
-Integrity is enforced at download time, not parse time.
+Predicates are permissive on field values because legacy Mojang manifests can ship placeholder hashes.
+Integrity is enforced at download time.

 Add new guards to src/core/guards.ts and call parseJsonAs(text, guard, { code, message }) at the boundary.